emPeeGee/raffinance/backend/project.md

 1. Reports
 1. The balance aggregated by tags, categories, period and so on...
 1. [x] Creating/updating account with a balance.
+1. Localisation
+1. Financial font for fe
+1. ESLint rules, better, some are not shown, imports

 1. You should push the necessary data over the websocket connection to update the balance and other related data in real-time
 ## Features